RonaldTinashe/Morabaraba.Core/README.md

 * Each player has a hand of cows of single shade
 * The shades may either be dark or light

+## Gameplay

+## Initialisation

+* The board is completely empty
+* Both dark and light players are issued 12 cows
+* Start with an empty history